AntonioNoack/JVM2WASM/README.md

 and because they take up quite a bit of space.

 ## Main class
-The main class is "JVM2WASM.kt".
+The main class for translation is [JVM2WASM.kt](src/JVM2WASM.kt).
 It controls, where class indexing should start, and which classes shall be replaced by others (to reduce total executable size).

 ## Quirks